randlab/geone/README.md

-# Package 'geone'
+# Package GEONE
-This python3 project provides tools for goestatistics simulations:
+GEONE is a python package providing a set of tools for geostatistical and multiple-point statistics modeling, comprising:
    - gaussian random fields (GRF)
-   - multiple-point statistics (MPS) - deesse wrapper
+   - multiple-point statistics (MPS) - DEESSE wrapper

-Note: most of the modules in this package can be run as a script ('\_\_main\_\_' scope) and provide an example by this way.

 ## Installation
-To install the package (in your home directory): `python3 -m pip install install .`
+To install the package: `python3 -m pip install install .`

 To uninstall the package: `python3 -m pip uninstall -y geone`